Scientific Computation Platform for Geophysical Geodesy

 ✋ Tidal deformations of solid Earth and tidal effects on geodetic variations

-(1) The external celestial bodies, ocean tide, and atmospheric tide excite the periodic deformation of the solid Earth and the periodic change of the gravity field, which are called as the tidal deformation of the solid Earth.
+(1) The external celestial bodies, ocean tide and atmosphere tide excite the periodic deformation of the solid Earth and the periodic change of Earth gravity field, which are called as the tidal deformation of the solid Earth.

-(2) The geodetic variations caused by the external celestial bodies, ocean tides, and atmospheric tides are usually called the tidal effects on the geodetic variations.
+(2) The geodetic variations caused by the external celestial bodies, ocean tides and atmosphere tides are usually called as the tidal effects on geodetic variations.

-(3) The geodetic tidal effects include the solid Earth tidal effects and the load tidal effects.
-The geodetic solid Earth tidal effects are excited by the external celestial bodies, and the tidal load effects are excited by the ocean tide and atmospheric tide.
+(3) The geodetic tidal effects include the solid Earth tidal effects and tidal load effects.
+The geodetic solid Earth tidal effects are excited by the external celestial bodies, and the tidal load effects are excited by the ocean tide and atmosphere tide.

 (4) The geodetic tidal effects can be modeled and accurately removed or restored anytime and anywhere.
 The geodetic tidal effect is equal to the negative value of the geodetic tidal correction.

-The geodetic reference frame with only some tidal effects removed but non-tidal effects neglected is still stationary (unchanged with time).
-For example, a precision leveling network or a gravity control network, if its observations have been corrected only using some tidal effects, is still stationary.
+The geodetic reference frame with only some tidal effects removed but all non-tidal effects neglected is still stationary (unchanged with time).
+For example, a precision leveling network or gravimetric control network, if its observations have been corrected only using some tidal effects, is still stationary.

 ✋ Non-tidal deformation of solid Earth and their effects on geodetic variations